 (g) achieving 100% internet access for all secondary school students.

-More than 40 years ago, Jack Caldwell predicted that the nature of the global society of the future would depend on the timing and pace of future fertility declines.
-Given the link between fertility decline and mass education he could just as easily have said that our future depends on how quickly our species is able to educate every one of its children to the same basic level.
 Caldwell could not have foreseen the storm clouds of climate change and environmental degradation gathering on the horizon rendering his vision even more vital.
 But nor could he have foreseen the revolutions in technology and women’s empowerment that would put wind in the sails of the movement for mass education.
 The end result?
-There has never been greater urgency nor a better opportunity to harness education as “the single most potent force for human progress”.
+There has never been greater urgency nor a better opportunity to harness education as “the single most potent force for human progress.”

-*The ten countries scoring the lowest on the Human Development Index (2017) are Niger, Central African Republic, South Sudan, Chad, Burundi, Sierra Leone, Burkina Faso, Mali, Liberia, and Mozambique.
+*The ten countries scoring the lowest on the Human Development Index (2020) are Eritrea, Mozambique, Burkina Faso, Sierra Leone, Mali, Burundi, South Sudan, Chad, Central African Republic, and Niger.